 - Ox Bile – breaks down fat

 It’s best to give your dog enzymes with his meals.
 If it helps, you can add water or broth to the supplement.
-But never put digestive enzymes on hot food as this will kill them.
+But never put digestive enzymes on hot food as the heat will kill them.

 As your dog gets older, his body becomes more susceptible to oxidative stress … especially in his brain.
 Oxidative stress happens when your dog’s body has an excess of free radicals.
 Free radicals are unstable molecules that attack other cells, damaging DNA, proteins, and cell membranes.
 This can lead to premature aging and chronic disease.

-To help prevent free radical damage your dog needs antioxidants.
-Antioxidants help stabilize free radicals, which stops them from attacking healthy cells.
+To help prevent free radical damage, consider giving your dog antioxidants.
+Antioxidants help control free radicals to stop them from harming your dog.

 Berries are an excellent source of antioxidants.
 Blueberries are especially beneficial because they contain a powerful antioxidant called anthocyanins.
 What makes anthocyanin so special is that it can cross the blood-brain barrier.
-That means it’s one of the only dietary antioxidants that can protect your dog’s brain from oxidative stress.
-As an added bonus, berries are also prebiotic.
+That means it’s one of the few dietary antioxidants that can protect your dog’s brain from oxidative stress.
+As an added bonus, berries are also prebiotic foods.

 How To Increase Your Dog’s Antioxidants